-There’s no place like home for the holidays — and is there any homier place in the United States than the Midwest?
-It is the country’s heartland, after all, filled with small-town Christmas light displays that would make even Norman Rockwell feel nostalgic.
-The coziness of the region means that Midwestern holiday cooking is comfort and convenience all rolled into one delicious package, to optimize that wintery feeling with the most amount of time spent with family possible.
+There’s nothing like going home for the holidays — and is there any cozier place in the United States than the Midwest?
+It is the country’s heartland, after all, filled with holiday celebrations that would make even Norman Rockwell feel nostalgic.
+The coziness of the region means that Midwestern cooking is comfort and convenience all rolled into one delicious package, and these classic Midwestern-inspired Christmas recipes prove it.

-For the Swedish Meatballs With Cream Sauce recipe, click here.
+For the Steak and Wild Mushrooms in Red Wine Sauce recipe, click here.

 A beautiful cut of beef doesn’t need much to make for an elegant meal.
 Just a few simple seasonings help this prime rib along.